mayawagon/mayawagon.github.io/worklog.md

 - **Alternatives to fines**: A system that gets people to return books to the library without levying fines and creating debt in the community
 - **Curriculum Development for Bklyn Library Technology Trainings**: Collaboratively develop an open curriculum for training library staff and patrons
 - **Technology for Social Justice Field Scan**: Participatory action research project to understand how people and what people build, use, and engage with technology for social justice and social good
-- **Helio Sousa's website**: website for Capoeira Angola in Toronto, as well as leatherwork, talks, and musings
+- **Hélio Sousa's website**: website for Capoeira Angola in Toronto, as well as leatherwork, talks, and musings

 # Calendar
 | Month		| Date  | In the library? 	| What |